natedavisolds/identify/README.md

     end

     Activity.find_identifiable(:new_activity).title # => "Created something new"
+    Activity.find(:new_activity).title # => "Created something new"

 ### Loading identifiables

 Identitee will try to autoload the identifiables if it doesn't already know about them.
 By default it will use the pluralize class_name of the identifiable from the folder that the source file is in.
-The load path can explicitly be set with the `set_identify_root` method call.
+The load path can explicitly be set with the `set_identitee_root` method call.

     class LazyLoadingTest
       include Identitee